paulghaddad/baby_site/src/pages/activities/index.md

 ### Sit, reach, crawl

-My son was content in the sitting position.
+Hayden was content in the sitting position.
 But then came the day when a ball he was playing with rolled a bit too far -- too far from his reach.

 He just sat there, looking at it.
 I could see him thinking: “what do I do now?!”